 A Candida auris infection can be difficult to treat and the fungus is able to survive on surfaces for long periods of time.
 However, through regular cleaning and hand washing we can help minimise the risk of contracting this rare fungal infection.

-Our best-selling range of everyday cleaning wipes, Medipal Disinfectant Wipes offer great flexibility.
-Powerful combination chemistry delivers broad spectrum efficacy that’s ideal for surfaces and non-invasive medical devices.
+Our best-selling range of everyday disinfectant wipes, Medipal Disinfectant Wipes offer great flexibility.
+Powerful combination chemistry delivers broad spectrum efficacy that’s intended for surfaces and non-invasive medical devices.